 The other handwriting recognition information on this page is useful but if you want all of the benefits that they offer within one fabulous application then do yourself a favor and download OneNote!

-If either one of them is not available or doesn't show up then here is the first thing to try.
+If either one of them (Tablet Input Panel or Journal) is not available or doesn't show up then here is the first thing to try.

-If, unhappily, that doesn't work then here is a second solution.
+If, unhappily, that doesn't work, then here's a second solution.
 It comes from a fellow named Nathaniel who could not find either the Tablet Input Panel or the Journal despite the fact that he seemed to know what he was doing.

 I tried to help and completely messed that up.
 A few hours later Nathaniel wrote to me again saying he found the solution on a blog (told you he knew what he was doing) and here it is ...

 OK - now that the correct components have been installed it's time to

 If you've installed the driver for your Wacom tablet and nothing has changed then go to Search and type in Tablet Input Panel - this is what will appear - the Tablet PC Input Panel ...

 Hey - that's the same one from OneNote - at least Microsoft is consistent!

 From left to right across the top of the panel ...

 The training module is named Handwriting Personalization - what this